apache/cloudstack-documentation/source/adminguide/storage.rst

 Volume Status
 ~~~~~~~~~~~~~

-When a snapshot operation is triggered by means of a recurring snapshot
+When a Snapshot operation is triggered by means of a recurring Snapshot
-policy, a snapshot is skipped if a volume has remained inactive since
+policy, a Snapshot is skipped if a volume has remained inactive since
-its last snapshot was taken.
+its last Snapshot was taken.
 A volume is considered to be inactive if it
-is either detached or attached to a VM that is not running.
+is either detached or attached to an Instance that is not running.
 CloudStack
-ensures that at least one snapshot is taken since the volume last became
+ensures that at least one Snapshot is taken since the volume last became
 inactive.

-When a snapshot is taken manually, a snapshot is always created
+When a Snapshot is taken manually, a Snapshot is always created
 regardless of whether a volume has been active or not.

 Snapshot Restore
 ~~~~~~~~~~~~~~~~

-There are two paths to restoring snapshots.
-Users can create a volume from the snapshot.
-The volume can then be mounted to a VM and files recovered as needed.
-Alternatively, a template may be created from the snapshot of a root disk.
-The user can then boot a VM from this template to effect recovery of the root disk.
+There are two paths to restoring Snapshots.
+Users can create a volume from the Snapshot.
+The volume can then be mounted to an Instance and files recovered as needed.
+Alternatively, a Template may be created from the Snapshot of a root disk.
+The user can then boot an Instance from this Template to effect recovery of the root disk.

 Some hypervisor and storage combinations also allow for Instances and volumes